atreyasha/spp-explainability/docs/develop.md

         1.  add Github link to repo as a footnote when introducing this chapter

+        2.  describe meaning of SoPa++ and how it was improved

-        2.  consider adding background section on NLU overall and tasks available
+        3.  consider adding background section on NLU overall and tasks available

-        3.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things
+        4.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

-        4.  mention briefly the purpose of the slot filling task
+        5.  mention briefly the purpose of the slot filling task

     4. Terminologies and abbreviations